The warm sun on our backs.

 Allow four to six hours for the whole excursion.

-For easy board rentals, try Kauai SUP or Kayak Kauai (see below under “Stand-Up Paddleboard Kauai Rentals”).
+For easy board rentals, try Kauai SUP (see below under “Stand-Up Paddleboard Kauai Rentals”).

 2) Kalapaki Beach

-Once you’ve mastered balancing on your board and you want more challenge, you can try riding some of the smaller waves a couple of hundred feet further out.
+Once you’ve mastered balancing on your board and want more of a challenge, you can try riding the gentle waves a couple of hundred feet further out.

 3) Hanalei Bay